Tuition, Costs, and Financial Aid

 U.S. citizens and permanent residents are eligible to apply for federal financial aid programs, which include student loans.
 We encourage you to apply for financial aid as early as possible.
 To be eligible for federal financial aid, students must be registered in a minimum of 6 units per semester.
 Students who choose to take a less accelerated path toward completion of the degree should be aware that this will impact federal financial aid eligibility.

 To apply for federal aid, complete the Free Application for Federal Student Aid (FAFSA).
-The Federal School Code for UC Berkeley is 001312.

 Students may be eligible for the following funding options to help in paying tuition: